2016 Quota Assessment Tools Evaluation Project

 - BC Turkey Marketing Board (TMB)

-The Quota Assessment Tools Evaluation Project process is founded on the six SAFETI principles: Strategic, Accountable, Fair, Effective, Transparent, and Inclusive.
+BCFIRB launched the Quota Assessment Tools Evaluation Project (PDF) on November 22, 2016.
+The process for the QATE Project is founded on the six SAFETI principles: Strategic, Accountable, Fair, Effective, Transparent, and Inclusive.

 - Quota Assessment Tools Evaluation Workshop Preparation (PDF) – December 16, 2016